5T33Z0/OC-Little-Translated/Content/V_Virtualization/macOS_Hyper-V.md

 > If booting macOS Recovery fails, you will have to adjust the OpenCore EFI and config to match your system's requirements (Settings, Kexts, Drivers, etc).
 In this case shutdown the VM, mount the virtual "EFI" disk to access the OC folder and config.plist.
 >
 > If you have an already working OC folder for your system, you probably "only" have to add the Hyper-V related SSDTs, Kexts and Settings to your existing configuration.
 Check Acidanthera's [**Mac Hyper-V Support**](https://github.com/acidanthera/MacHyperVSupport) repo for more details.
+>
+> For further troubleshooting, refer to the [OpenCore Post-Install guide](https://dortania.github.io/OpenCore-Post-Install/) or to [Qonfused's OSX-Hyper-V repo](https://github.com/Qonfused/OSX-Hyper-V), which the OpenCore EFI and scripts in this guide are based on.

 ---

 ## 5. Post-Install

-The following steps need to be executed withing the running macOS VM.
+The following steps need to be executed within the running macOS VM.

 ### 5.1 Disable Gatekeeper

 &rarr; Follow these [Instructions](https://github.com/5T33Z0/OCLP4Hackintosh/blob/main/Guides/Disable_Gatekeeper.md) to disable Gatekeeper in macOS Sequoia and newer.
-This is necessary in order to run post-install scrips and tools like 3rd party apps.
+This is necessary in order to run post-install scripts and tools like 3rd party apps.

 ### 5.2 Copying EFI content to the internal ESP
 - Open Finder